-The teacher aide, substitute or secretary making the claim.
+The teacher or teachers making the claim.

-A fellow teacher aide, substitute, secretary or other representative.
+A fellow teacher or other representative.

 2. A grievant shall have the right to present his/her own appeal or to designate another person of his/her own choosing to appear with him/her at any step of his/her appeal.

-5. Failure at any step of this procedure to communicate the decision on a grievance within the specified time limits shall permit the aggrieved teacher aide, substitute or secretary to proceed to the next step.
+5. Failure at any step of this procedure to communicate the decision on a grievance within the specified time limits shall permit the aggrieved teacher to proceed to the next step.
 Failure at any step of this procedure to appeal a grievance to the next step within the specified time limits shall be deemed to be acceptance of the decision rendered at that step and not subject to further appeal.

 6. The time limit provided for in this procedure may be extended by mutual written agreement of the parties.

 7. It is agreed and understood that during and notwithstanding the pendency of any grievance, all teachers including the grievant, shall continue under the direction of the Superintendent and continue to observe all assignments and applicable policies, rules and regulations of the Board until such grievance or grievances and any effect thereof shall have been fully determined.

 8. It is agreed by both parties that these proceedings will be kept as informal and confidential as may be appropriate at any level of this procedure.